-Child physical inactivity is a problem in Australia, with only 19% of children aged 5-17 meeting the national daily activity guideline.
+Child physical inactivity is a problem in Australia, with only 1 in 5 kids meeting the national daily activity guideline.
 Combating this vitally important issue is complex, however, two consistent outcomes are universally agreed to:

 - Physical activity needs to be prioritised every day.
 It should not be viewed as something we feel like we should do, rather it should be viewed as something we all want and choose to do for fun, enjoyment and better health and wellbeing.

 - Physical literacy (physical, cognitive, emotional and social tools an individual needs to be physically active for life), needs to be developed from a young age.